lukejcollins/nix-multi-system-flake/README.md

   ];
 ```

 Replace `"your.username"` with your username.
 Ensure all paths and configurations specific to your device are updated accordingly.
+There may be subfolders and subfiles that also require username adjustments.

 ## Step 3: Deploy Your Configuration